Bachelor of Arts in Sports and Recreation Management, 2013

 “I love the community on campus; it’s like one big family.”

-Joseph Lightfoot, 22, transferred to Ashford University after attending a community college for two years.
+Joseph Lightfoot transferred to Ashford University after attending a community college for two years.
 “I was looking for a school and a basketball program where I could finish out my degree and be comfortable.”

 After being contacted by the Ashford men’s basketball coaches, Joseph visited the campus in Clinton, IA with several of his family members and found the tight-knit environment to be just what he was looking for.
 “I knew this was the place for me to be.”

 As time went on, his gut feeling proved to be right.
 “I love the community on campus; it’s like one big family.
 Because it’s a smaller campus, everybody knows everybody.”
-And he witnessed an evolution of sorts over the past two years.
+And he witnessed an evolution of sorts during his time at the university.
 “When I first came, a lot of renovations were being done.
 Smart rooms, computer labs, the science wing, and all the things they’re doing outside in the courtyard.
 The campus is really growing a lot, and it’s a special place.”